Entries by Rudolf Huber

 Did you say your job is safe from robots?

-Years ago, I was in endless discussions about robots that will do any job humans do eventually and in those days, I still had a lot of convincing to do.
+Years ago, I was in endless discussions about robots that would do any job humans do eventually, and in those days, I still had a lot of convincing to do.
 That’s very different now, as we have the writing all over the wall and the question is rather when – not if.
 But what stupefies […]

 The first German LNG terminal